teach-afp/www/input/lecture1.md

     [1,2,4,8,16,32,64,128,256,512,1024,...]
     ```

-  - Repeating a number infinitely
+  - Repeating an element infinitely:

     ```haskell
     repeat :: a -> [a]
     repeat x = x : repeat x
     ```

-  - Creating periodic lists
+  - Creating periodic lists:

     ```haskell
     cycle :: [a] -> [a]
     cycle xs = xs ++ cycle xs
     ```

-  - Alternative definitions
+  - Alternative, non-recursive definitions:

     ```haskell
     repeat :: a -> [a]